 Today we have another fabulous guest post from Roberta Crumplin of Big Day Big Picture.
-Her latest topic is bad posture (erm, guilty!) – something I wouldn’t even have thought of, but which could potentially mar those all-important wedding pics.
+Her latest topic is bad posture (erm, guilty!) – something I wouldn’t even have thought of, but which could potentially ruin those all-important wedding pics.
 (And as a photographer, she should know!)
+We all want to look good in wedding pictures, and it turns out that perfect posture is your secret weapon!
 Thanks for your words of wisdom, Roberta – those photos got me heading straight over to the Pilates studio!

 I’m a big busted girl.
 My mom, bless her cotton socks, is not.
 So learning how to move through the world with big attention grabbing boobs was something I had to figure out all by myself.
 Like a lot of girls and women with big boobs, one of the things I ‘learnt’ was that slouching your shoulders and hunching your back makes your boobs look smaller.
 Going grocery shopping with smaller boobs is a lot less annoying than going grocery shopping with big boobs.
 Actually most things are a lot less annoying – men tend to have conversations with your face and women tend not to give you the evil death stare of big boob jealousy.